bigjosh/ShiftPWM/README.md

 DO NOT USE THIS LIBRARY, I CAN NOT SUPPORT IT. |
 ----|
-If you are looking for a code compatible update to ShiftPWM that features 30% faster SPI performce, check out [this pull request](https://github.com/elcojacobs/ShiftPWM/pull/10) |
+If you are looking for a code compatible update to ShiftPWM that features 30% faster SPI performce, check out [this fork](https://github.com/Rothens/ShiftPWM-Redux2) |

 This fork features following benefits over the original...